Greater Pittsburgh: Golf

 Golf in the metro area boasts such courses as Oakmont Country Club, which has hosted the U.S. Open a record ten times.
 Foxburg Country Club is the oldest continuous club in the U.S. Such tournaments as the 84 Lumber Classic, Pittsburgh Senior Open and the current Mylan Classic call the region home.
 Area courses have also hosted multiple PGA Championships, LPGA Championships, U.S. Women's Opens and Ryder Cup matches.

 Annual sports events

 Annual sporting events include the Head of the Ohio crew race, Three Rivers Regatta, Pittsburgh Vintage Grand Prix, and the Pittsburgh Marathon.

 The regions rivers have hosted the Bassmaster Classic and Forrest Wood Cup and the city has enjoyed having one of only two teams to host the Major League Baseball All Star Game a record eight times.
-The area has also hosted the NHL All Star Game, NHL Winter Classic, Senior Olympics, NHL Entry Draft, AHL All Star Game, NCAA Tournament and Frozen Four.
+The area has also hosted the NHL All Star Game, NHL Winter Classic, Senior Olympics, NHL entry draft, AHL All Star Game, NCAA Tournament and Frozen Four.

 Winter in the region sees sport continue at such rinks at PPG Place and North Park as well as area ski resorts like Boyce Park, Seven Springs Mountain Resort, Hidden Valley, Laurel Mountain and Wisp.

+Politics

+Due to the heavy industrial and union presences in the area, Greater Pittsburgh was for decades a stronghold for the Democratic Party.
+In recent years, owing to the de-industrialization of the area, the exurban areas surrounding Allegheny County have shifted strongly to the Republican Party.
+Said shift has been accelerated due to several residents of the region adhering to social conservatism, in spite of the area's continued liberal views on economic issues.
+Nevertheless, at the turn of the 21st century, Allegheny County remains the most consistently Democratic of the counties that make up Greater Pittsburgh, with the city of Pittsburgh and surrounding suburban municipalities remaining strongly Democratic.